 Although the forward-looking statements contained in this AIF are based upon what management of the Company believes are reasonable assumptions, the Company cannot assure readers that actual results will be consistent with these forward-looking statements.
 The Company's actual results could differ materially from those anticipated in these forward-looking statements, as a result of, amongst others, those factors noted above and those listed under the heading "Risk Factors".
 These forward-looking statements are made as of the date of this AIF and are expressly qualified in their entirety by this cautionary statement.
-Subject to applicable securities laws, the Company assumes no obligation to update or revise the forward-looking statements or circumstances occurring after the date of this AIF.
+Subject to applicable securities laws, the Company assumes no obligation to update or revise the forward-looking statements contained herein to reflect events or circumstances occurring after the date of this AIF.
+Accordingly, readers should not place undue reliance on forward-looking information.
+These forward-looking statements are made as of the date of this AIF and are expressly qualified in their entirety by this cautionary statement.
+Subject to applicable Canadian securities laws, the Company assumes no obligation to update or revise the forward-looking statements contained herein to reflect events or circumstances occurring after the date of this AIF.